rudneyrodrigues/rudneyrodrigues/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋🥰

-- 💻 HTML, CSS, JS, Node, ReactJS, React Native, Typescript
+- 💻 HTML, CSS, JS, Node, ReactJS, Typescript
 - ✨ Learning is continuous and there will always be a next level